simonantonio/Wireless-Sensor/README.md

-Licensed Under the GPL3 and designed with the OSHW concepts in mind
+Licensed Under the [Creative Commons Attribution-ShareAlike 3.0 Unported (CC-BY-SA 3.0)](https://creativecommons.org/licenses/by-sa/3.0/) and designed with the OSHW concepts in mind

  Intial Board Prototypes are being producted via the awesome service at [Dirty PCB's](http://dirtypcbs.com/)